 You can message the potential candidate directly via Slack or via email.
 The email address is available in the profile.

-Slack Etiquette for Sourcing
+Slack Etiquette for Recruiting

-Recruiters who use the Slack messaging app for sourcing should abide by the unwritten rules of etiquette in chatrooms.
+Recruiters who use the Slack messaging app for recruiting should abide by the unwritten rules of etiquette in chatrooms.
 Don’t spam by posting impersonal job offers several times a day – such users will be quickly kicked out of the group.
 Angela Bortolussi recommends that you introduce yourself and provide general information about the hiring company before posting a proposal.

 Why Sourcing in Slack is Efficient